-To apply for a plot at Elder Stubbs – There are currently over 20 people on our waiting list.
+To apply for a plot at Elder Stubbs – There are currently about 40 people on our waiting list.
+The Covid virus has given impetus to people realising the benefits of having an allotment plot!
 Please refer to details lower down the page.

 Estate Manager: Phil Creme Telephone: 07944 417289

-E-mail: firstname.lastname@example.org (Your message will get through to Phil and Edmund)
+E-mail: firstname.lastname@example.org (Your message will get through to Phil)